AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-capability of improvement in all rational beings, and the limited duration of future punishment, was so general, even in the West, and among the opponents of Origen that, whatever may be said of its not having risen without the influence of Origen\'s school, it had become entirely independent of his system."
+capability of improvement in all rational beings, and the limited duration of future punishment, was so general, even in the West, and among the opponents of Origen that, whatever may be said of its not having risen without the influence of Origen's school, it had become entirely independent of his system."
 So that the doctrine may be said to have prevailed all over Christendom, East and West, among "orthodox" and heterodox alike.